saasbook/OpenHouse/README.md

 The app is far from complete.
 There are a lot of things that could be added that would make it much more useable and finished.
 Here are our ideas:

+* Make available times show up properly
+    * There ought to be a Gantt chart showing the times that are already rented
+    * It may be useful to show information about who else is renting at those times
+* Integration with a 3rd party application for charging or paying a user for a reservation, as well as creating a method within the app to officially confirm the reservation upon billing authentication
+* Dynamic calendar selection
+    * Instead of selecting starting and ending times for reservation, users should be able to use a more visual interface to select the time they want
+* Users should be able to post more than one house for rent
 * User profile page customization
     * Users should be able to add more photos of their homes and/or themselves
     * Users should be able to change the order/layout of their photos
     * Users should be able to use old photos instead of uploading new ones each time they want to make a change
-* Dynamic calendar selection
-    * Instead of selecting starting and ending times for reservation, users should be able to use a more visual interface to select the time they want
-* Users should be able to post more than one house for rent
 * There could be a "friends" feature
     * It would be good if users could connect a little more than just reserving places and going to them
 * Add more animation to the site overall
-* Make available times show up properly
-    * There ought to be a Gantt chart showing the times that are already rented
-    * It may be useful to show information about who else is renting at those times
 * Tutorial
     * There really ought to be a tutorial or some instructions somewhere that tell people how to use the site
     * There could just be little (i) symbols next to things that tell you little blurbs about things
 * Make the app more mobile-friendly
 * Rating system
-    * People might want to leave ublic feedback about other people's houses
+    * People might want to leave public feedback about other people's houses

 [3]: https://www.google.com/
 [2]: http://openhouse-1.herokuapp.com/